VanessaAoki/TicTacToe/README.md

 # TicTacToe

-This project consists of a Ruby version of the game [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
+This project consists of a Ruby version of the [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game.

 ## Getting Started